 - What is the overtime rate?

-Free Legal Advice For Alabama Unpaid Overtime Pay Claims
+Free Lawyer Advice For Alabama Unpaid Overtime Pay Claims

 If you were not paid the required minimum wage pay or overtime pay, you have the legal right to pursue a wage claim against the past or present employer.
 There are strict time deadlines so you should contact our unpaid overtime lawyers today to determine whether you are owed unpaid wages.
 We will represent you on a No Win, No Fee basis so there are no legal fees or expenses unless we recover your unpaid lost wages for you.